 - Internship postings must meet the definition and criteria established for internships by the National Association of Colleges and Employers (NACE).
 For more information, please see the internship guidelines.

 - Positions requiring or asking interns/employees to promote/market products/services and/or collect student information on the UT Austin campus are prohibited.
 Examples include campus brand ambassador and similar positions.

 - Positions requiring a fee are prohibited.
 Examples include fee-based training programs, fee-based placements, and out-of-pocket work expenses, such as the purchase of supplies or a training kit.

 - Positions advertising events, services or programs (e.g., career fairs, test prep, mentorship programs, etc.).

-Liberal Arts Career Services welcomes career-related and professionally-oriented internships from any industry or sector.
+Internship Guidelines: Liberal Arts Career Services welcomes career-related and professionally-oriented internships from any industry or sector.
 When evaluating internships posted in our BTT Gateway system for approval, we consider internship responsibilities, location, compensation, resources, supervision and credit eligibility.
 For details on these points, please visit our Recruiting Interns page.

 Equal Employment Opportunity Policy: Employment recruiters who wish to make use of the assistance, services and/or facilities offered by Liberal Arts Career Services at The University of Texas at Austin must comply with UT's Equal Employment Opportunity Policy and the additional Recruiting Policies and Guidelines outlined below.